hualin-ok/hualin-ok.github.io/index.md

 <h2>{{ page.title }}</h2>

 > Welcome to **Hua Lin**'s webpage.
-I am a developmental and family scientist and quantitative research methodologist, serving as a research associate professor in the [Center for Immigrant Health and Eduation](https://education.okstate.edu/research/centers/center-immigrant-health-education/) at Oklahoma State University.
-My work focuses on how family relationships, parenting processes, and cultural context shape child and adolescent development in families experiencing stress and transition.
+I am a developmental and family scientist and quantitative research methodologist, serving as a research associate professor in the Department of Human Development and Family Science at Oklahoma State University.
+>
+> My work focuses on how family relationships, parenting, and cultural contexts shape child and adolescent development.
+Through both research and community engagement, I seek to better understand how families navigate stress, adversity, and change.
+>
+> My research has been supported by the National Institutes of Health (NIH), the U.S. Department of Agriculture (USDA), and other funding agencies.

 ## Research Area